keegoid/middleman-html5-foundation/README.md

 Commit your changes with git:
 `git commit -am 'first commit'`

-Push commits to your remote repository on GitHub:
+Push commits to your remote repository (GitHub):
 `git push origin master`

 Go to the [BitBalloon][bb] site and: